 This article may contain compensated links.
 Please read disclaimer for more info.

 Paris is mostly known for its haute cuisine and great food scene, but when it comes to yummy cakes, Paris also has something to say.
-The city boasts a wide selection of local sweet treats, many of which date back to the 17th century, and whether you visit a high-end patisserie in the city or dine in a modest Parisian bistro, you are sure to find a tempting array of pastries and cakes in Paris.
+The city boasts a wide selection of local sweet treats, many of which date back to the 17th century.
+Whether you visit a high-end pastry shop or dine in a modest Parisian bistro, you are sure to find a tempting array of pastries and cakes in Paris!

 Below, we list the best Parisian cakes – Paris desserts born and perfected in the French capital – to satisfy even the sweetest of the teeth.
 Learn the history behind their funny shapes and the best places to eat them!

 The Saint-Honoré is one of the most famous Paris cakes.
 This Parisian specialty was born in 1850 in Chiboust, the most famous pastry shop of that time located in . . .
 Rue Saint-Honoré.

 In Chiboust’s kitchen, the young pastry chef Auguste Jullien created a cake made of puff pastry at its base with a ring of pâte à choux piped on the outer edge.
 Small baked cream puffs were dipped in caramelized sugar and attached side by side on top of the circle of the pâte à choux.

 The author gave his new creation the name of the street where the pâtisserie was located.
 The name also honors Saint-Honoré, the eighth bishop of Amiens and saint-patron of bakers and pastry chefs.

 Saint-Honoré day is celebrated on May 16.
 If you are in Paris around this day, don’t hesitate to celebrate it with this delicious Paris cake!

 Where to find a good Saint-Honoré cake in Paris?

 - Dalloyau – 63 Rue de Grenelle, Paris 7